ethereum/pm/All Core Devs Meetings/Meeting 86.md

 **Peter Szilagyi**: I can see some voices raising concern that we may be trying to hide that a network upgrade is a hard-fork.
 In EIP-1, we can make it abundantly clear what a network upgrade means.
 We shouldn't hide that a network upgrade is a hard-fork.

-**Michael Carter**: Maybe a quick traceability/matrix document that can be posted somewhere 'official' that is written in English?
-Create a draft -> go through a review across ACD offline then post final.
-Rather simple language (agnostic to English rather)
+**Michael Carter**:Maybe a quick traceability/matrix document that can be posted somewhere 'official' that is written in English?
+Create a draft -> go through a review across ACD offline then post final.Rather simple language (agnostic to English rather)

 **Tim Beiko**: Would it make sense to add something in EIP-1, and also define that they won't necessarily result in a chain-split.
 And use network upgrade when we talk of the upgrade itself, like on Meta-EIPs.